Page Reviewed/Updated: October 26, 2023

 While nearly all states have some form of HCBS waivers, the specific programs and application process for each varies.

-Regardless of what state you’re in, all applicants should be ready to provide information that proves they are in need of the services that the program provides.
-This will likely include a detailed report from a physician describing the applicant’s condition, how well they get around, and any other supporting documents to be submitted with the application.
+Regardless of what state you’re in, all applicants should be ready to provide documentation that shows they’re in need of the services the waiver provides.
+This may include doctors’ notes, other medical records, and financial statements.

 To begin the application process for a Medicaid HCBS waiver program, contact your state Medicaid office.
 You can visit the Centers for Medicare & Medicaid Services to find the contact information for your state.
 You’ll then be given information on how to submit an official application.